 In some cases, the recurrent challenges may not be related to patterns (or it’s not necessary to go deep into understanding them).

-Challenges can also be a sign that you haven’t decided 100%, so the universe (life force) is testing you.
+Challenges can also be a sign that you haven’t decided 100%, so the universe (life force) is testing you and waiting for you to make up your mind.

 It’s the state of a split mind when you want something, but you aren’t 100% sure yet.